 All the members of the Compensation Committee are independent of the Company.
-The Nomination and Strategy Committee convened five times in 2015 and the attendance of members at meetings was 100%.
-Among the focus areas of the committee were Wärtsilä ownership strategy, acquisition strategy and preparing other matters related to the company's long-term strategy.
+The Nomination and Strategy Committee convened four times in 2016 and the attendance of members at meetings was 100%.
+Among the focus areas of the committee were matters related to the company's long-term strategy.